 I am left-handed, and in a world so thoroughly oriented to the ‘right,’ my view is always unavoidably skewed.
 Perpetually on the opposite side of ‘normal,’ my left-handedness never fails to incite me to operate in an intrinsically unconventional manner: I always seem to see things another way.
-Therefore, the major concern of my work has become rethinking ‘classics.’
-I am interested in digging into works that have accumulated ‘cultural baggage’ to then present them in a manner that encourages audiences to experience them and think about them in fresh, new ways.
+Therefore, the major concern of my work involves digging into texts or ideas that have accumulated ‘cultural baggage’ to then present them in a manner that encourages audiences to experience them and think about them in fresh, new ways.

-My aesthetic focuses on the lower end of Aristotle's hierarchy (music & spectacle - what I would call 'the extra-ordinary') and is guided by ‘the three Ms’: music, movement, and metaphor.
-With each production, I pose a set of theoretical and practical questions I wish to investigate, and develop a conceptual framework that shapes a production’s mise-en-scène and allows it to operate on the level of metaphor - a seed planted from which each and every choice grows.
-Working with metaphor also sets the work in the present, enhancing the immediately of the live event.
+My aesthetic focuses on conjuring the extra-ordinary, and my productions evolve at the intersection of music, movement, and metaphor.
+With each production, I pose a set of theoretical and practical questions I wish to investigate, and develop a conceptual framework that shapes a production’s mise-en-scène and allows it to operate on the level of metaphor.
 I work in a horizontal manner in which no element is more important than any other, each speaking its own language, in the service of crafting athletic, visceral productions.
 I consider the rehearsal and performance space no less a laboratory than that of the chemist, who, like the artist, concocts and experiments as a means of discovery.
-And I am focused, first and foremost, on working in a laboratory setting, forming each new temporarily-gathered band of strangers into a true ensemble, working as a company of artists experimenting to reach collectively-articulated goals via collectively-practiced means.
+And I am focused, first and foremost, on forming each new temporarily-gathered band of strangers into a true ensemble, working as a company of artists experimenting to reach collectively-articulated goals via collectively-practiced means.
 In this way, my aesthetic is closer to weaving or knitting, shaping or sculpting – or, I daresay, composing – something unique and couture, rather than merely ‘staging the play.’

 This work involves crafting a rehearsal process that is in conversation with the fundamental dramaturgy of the play.
 That is: the content and form of the material I am rehearsing informs how I rehearse it.
 In this way, I consider myself a composer of action, a wrighter of play.
-I remain invested in exploring the physical intensity engendered in the communion of performer and spectator, in crafting environmental, immersive experiences of which audiences are wrapped inside.
-Focused on the eventness and the ritual aspects of performance, I conceive of theatre less as a product enacted for an audience, but rather as a sensory experience in which audiences are invited to participate: performance as event rather than object, one that erases the hard lines often drawn between performers and spectators.
-To this end, I do not believe in hiding anything from the audience, which often makes actor-musicianship and integral element of my productions.
+I remain invested in exploring the physical intensity engendered in the communion of performer and spectator, in crafting environmental, immersive experiences in which audiences are wrapped.
+I conceive of theatre less as a product enacted for an audience, but rather as a sensory experience in which audiences are invited to participate: performance as event rather than object, one that erases the hard lines often drawn between performers and spectators.